barrelstrength/sprout-docs/docs/contributing.md

+---
+date: 2018-06-25
+description: The following is a set of guidelines for contributing to Sprout Plugins and its first party integrations, which are hosted in the Barrel Strength organization on GitHub.
+---

 # Contributing

 The following is a set of guidelines for contributing to Sprout Plugins and its first party integrations, which are hosted in the Barrel Strength organization on GitHub.